AustinGil/presentations/edge-compute.md

 layout: statement
 ---

-# Distributed compute is not the hard part
+# No one likes to talk about the hard part...

 ---
 layout: statement
 ---

-# Distributed data is
+# Distributed data

 ---
 layout: statement